tjdunklee/personal-site/source/_posts/2018-03-07-Using-a-Raspberry-Pi-for-an-Outdoor-IP-Camera.md

 ---
-title: Using a Raspberry Pi as an IP Camera
+title: Using a Raspberry Pi for an Outdoor IP Camera
 date: 2018-03-07 12:17:42
 tags:
 ---